agvargasb/Challenge_3_Determinant/README.md

 $$\sum_{k=1}^{n}\frac{n!}{k!}$$

 Then, for calculating the determinant of a 100*100 matrix, the cpu must perform approximately 15.462 * 10¹⁵⁷ multiplications.
-For a 3.7 GHz processor, that means 15.462 * 10¹⁴⁸ seconds.
-That is almost 4.8 * 10¹⁴³ days.
+For a 3.7 GHz processor, that is almost 4.8 * 10¹⁴³ days.
 This number is greater than googol.
 In fact, it's greater than the number of elementary particles in the known universe.